-- b.
-Require posting of all curriculum information no later than 30 days after a new or revised curriculum has been approved, and - c.
-Make the chief school administrator or his/her designee responsible for compliance with the requirements. - 2.
-The bill was passed in the House along party lines, with all Democrats opposed. - 3.
-The bill was referred to Senate Education Committee where it was reported as amended. - a.
-The amendment limited the scope of bill to require only the posting of textbooks, syllabus or written summary of each instructional course and state academic standards. - 4.
-If the bill passes the Senate, it will need to go back to the House for a concurrence vote. - 5.
-The Governor previously indicated that he would veto if it came to him, but now uncertain. - b.
-Voucher Bills and Charter Schools i.
+- 1) The bill was amended in the House. - 1) specify "curriculum" to be posted, including - a) academic standards to be achieved, - b) instructional materials, - c) assessment techniques and - d) course syllabus for each instructional course - 2) require posting of all curriculum information no later than 30 days after a new or revised curriculum has been approved, and - 3) make the chief school administrator or his/her designee responsible for compliance with the requirements. - 2) The bill was passed in the House along party lines, with all Democrats opposed. - 3) The bill was referred to Senate Education Committee where it was reported as amended. - a) The amendment limited the scope of bill to require only the posting of textbooks, syllabus or written summary of each instructional course and state academic standards. - 4) If the bill passes the Senate, it will need to go back to the House for a concurrence vote. - 5) The Governor previously indicated that he would veto if it came to him, but now uncertain.

+Political Outlook - Fall 2021 Voucher Bills and Charter Schools

 SB 733 - Education Opportunity for All